muhyi7/muhyi7/README.md

 - 👋 Assalamualaikum...Hi, I’m @muhyi7
-- 👀 I’m interested in Programming,design and anime
+- 👀 I’m interested in Programming,design and animation
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Kotlin & Javascript
 - 💞️ I’m looking to collaborate on Pro Programmer
 - 📫 You can email me at muhyinuris197703@gmail.com